binghuan/permission-control-demo/README.md

 permission-control-demo
 ================================================

-I created this "Demo Permissions Control" to showcase the implications and considerations when shifting permission control from the server-side to the app side.
+I created this "Demo Permission Control" to show you how permissions are returned from the server to the application, and the application uses them for ui controls.

+// 給我簡短一點的 description

 ## Table of Contents